alphagov/government-service-design-manual/service-manual/digital-by-default/index.md

     </div>
   </li>
   <li>
-    <div class="point">built and resourced a service that can be improved on a very frequent basis, in response to user feedback or performance data for example</div>
+    <div class="point">Build and resource a service that can be improved on a very frequent basis, in response to user feedback or performance data for example</div>
     <div class="guidance">
       <p>Related guides</p>
       <ul>